Allezroz/wows-blog/_posts/2021-11-22-player-survival.md

 so playing ‘too safe’ is as bad as being ‘too aggressive’ - it is about generating value not surviving per se.

-So: I need to consider my survival more, regardless.
+So: I need to consider my survival more, regardless, but I'm not sure a strong conclusion can be drawn.

+If you are going to die, make sure you die for a reason, I guess.